aymendirar/twitter-spotify-bot/README.md

 Ensure you create a secrets.py file in the folder with the appropriate api keys and variable names.

+First, follow the bot on twitter in order for it to receive your tweets.

 In order for it work properly the tweet should be formatted as the following:
 > @spotify_gen [username] [search-string]